Critical Communication & Collaboration Blog

 At the start of the coronavirus pandemic – when offices were closed, and employees forced to work remotely – many businesses had to improvise how they communicated internally.
 According to the Bureau of Labor Statistics, only 25% of employees

-What is Rave Collaborate?
 Rave Collaborate helps you track essential tasks, and provide critical communication and collaboration effectively during events.
-It gives you one unified place to follow stakeholder

 Although much has changed this year due to the success of the vaccination rollout, anticipating what the fall semester may look like is still a stab in the dark.
 Learn about COVID-19 mitigation strategies colleges and universities are using to keep students safe as they return to campus.